Try / chDB in Y minutes

 print(sum20, end="")

 Currently chDB only supports scalar functions that take strings as parameters.
-If the function returns a type other than string, we should pass it as return_type
+If the function returns a type other than string, we should pass it as return_type to the chdb_udf decorator.

 Python Database API

-The chDB Python package adheres to the Python DB API (PEP 249), so you can use it just like you'd use stdlib's sqlite3
+The chDB Python package adheres to the Python DB API (PEP 249), so you can use it just like you'd use stdlib's sqlite3 module:

 from contextlib import closing